MMesch/MMesch.github.io/blog/2021-11-27-fp-loop-techniques-1.md

         break
 ```

-But, because we almost always want to break our loop at some point, Python's `while` keyword has this already built-in and we can simplify the above loop like this:
+Because breaking our loop at some point is such a common pattern, Python's `while` keyword has this already built-in and we can simplify the above snippet like this:

 ```python
 while x < 5: